techsoft3d/hc-caas-api/README.md

 **Remember that your API key is a secret and should not be shared with others or exposed in your client-side code in production!**

 ```
+const caasClient = require('ts3d.hc.caas.api');
 caasClient.init('https://caas.techsoft3d.com',{accessKey : process.env.CAAS_API_KEY});
 ```

 ## Example Usage

 ### Simple Conversion
-In this example a file is uploaded to the CaaS server from the local file system, converted to SC/SCZ and PNG with the default settings.
+In this example a file is uploaded to the CaaS server from the local file system, converted to SCS/SCZ and PNG with the default settings.
 The function `waitUntilConverted` is used to wait until the conversion is complete.
 The SCS file is downloaded to the file system after the conversion has finished.

 ```
 let info = await caasClient.uploadModelFromFile("./testfiles/bnc.hsf");